abman23/pmnet-sionna-rt/README.md

 ```

 #### **Evaluating**
-To train PMNet, simply run the `eval.sh`
-To evaluate {MNet}, refer to the following commands.
+To evaluate a PMNet, refer to the following commands.
 Please update the path to model for evaluation.
 Similarly make sure the data is already present in the `data/cropped` folder else follow the above section to prepare the data.
 ```
 python eval.py \
     --model_to_eval '[PATH_TO_MODEL]'